BenTimor/Compact-Console-Log/README.md

 ## Installation

-You can install the extension from the [VSCode Marketplace](https://marketplace.visualstudio.com/items?itemName=ibentimor.compact-console-log).
+You can easily install this extension from the [VSCode Marketplace](https://marketplace.visualstudio.com/items?itemName=ibentimor.compact-console-log).

-## Example
+## Usage Example

-Let's understand how it works with an example:
+Here’s a simple example to illustrate how CCL works:

 ```javascript
 function add(a, b) {